What You Need To Know

-Over the next six weeks, I stuck to the system, which was something I noticed in other reviews, could be difficult to stay consistent with.
-However, beings that we’re in the midst of a pandemic, always home and with a hitting bay in my garage, I could find the 5-10 minutes needed to get in a slight warm-up and the 57 swings required for the Level 1 protocols relatively easily.
+Over the next six weeks, I stuck to the system, which was something I noticed in other reviews could be difficult to stay consistent with.
+However, beings that we were in the midst of a pandemic, always home and with a hitting bay in my garage, I could find the 5-10 minutes needed to get in a slight warm-up and the 57 swings required for the Level 1 protocols relatively easily.

 Being located in the Midwest, we get a few chances in the shoulder season to play golf, but over the course of these six weeks, I believe I played a grand total of 3 rounds, which meant my primary golf training came in the form of swinging three weighted sticks as hard as I could three times per week.

 (Note: that’s a big key to this whole thing.
 Overspeed training is based on 100% effort.
 You’re trying to train your body to go faster than it thinks it can, so that max effort is important.)

 Out on the course, I thought I was hitting it farther, but you can never be sure until you put some data behind it, and after six weeks I did.